 3. Engage your senses.

 >Find things you used to enjoy, even if you don't enjoy them right now, and do them.
-From something as simple and easy as enjoying sitting on the back step eating a juicy orange, to soaking in a bath, or reading a book on the beach, find simple ways to soothe and take care of yourself that engage at least one of your senses and try to do two of them every day.
+From something as simple and easy as sitting in the sun and eating a piece of fruit, to soaking in a bath, or reading a book on the beach, find simple ways to soothe and take care of yourself that engage at least one of your senses and try to do two of them every day.
 This will help you re-connect with your body even if it is hard to kindle a sense of pleasure in these activities at the moment.

 Depression: The way out of your prison.
 By Dorothy Rowe.
-Another expert in her field, and a classic and helpful book for understanding depression through a psychodynamic approach.
+An expert in her field, and a classic and helpful book for understanding depression through a psychodynamic approach.